OmonovSardorbek/Laravel-API-CRUD-With-Authentication/README.md

 Create .env file in your project root directory and copy all lines of codes from .env.example to .env.

-Change following database credentials according to your local MySQL or SQLite database.
+Change following database and SMTP credentials according to your local MySQL or SQLite database.

 ```
 DB_CONNECTION=mysql